unbit/uwsgi-docs/asyncio.rst

 Status
 ******

-The plugin is considered Experimental (currently the implications of asyncio with WSGI are unclear).
-In the future it could be built by default when >= python3.4 is detected
+* The plugin is considered experimental (the implications of asyncio with WSGI are currently unclear).
+In the future it could be built by default when Python >= 3.4 is detected.

-While technically possible (more or less) mapping a WSGI callable to a python3 coroutine is not expected.
+* While (more or less) technically possible, mapping a WSGI callable to a Python 3 coroutine is not expected in the near future.

-The plugin registers hooks for non blocking reads/writes and timers.
-This means you can use the uWSGI api with asyncio automagically.
-Check the https://github.com/unbit/uwsgi/blob/master/tests/websockets_chat_asyncio.py example
+* The plugin registers hooks for non blocking reads/writes and timers.
+This means you can automagically use the uWSGI API with asyncio.
+Check the https://github.com/unbit/uwsgi/blob/master/tests/websockets_chat_asyncio.py example.